Srinidhi-Kabra/srik/content/cv.md

 **Literary Skills** : Proficient in creative writing and literary exposition.
 Some examples can be found on my [blog]({{< ref "/blogs/_index" >}}) \
 **Languages** : Marathi (Native fluency), English (Near-native fluency), Hindi (Mediocre proficiency) \
-**Leadership Skills** : Have two years of experience in bringing people together over common interests/cause.
+**Leadership \& Community Outreach** : Have two years of experience in bringing people together over common interests/cause.
 Helped build the first pan-India community as a support to LGBTQIA+ individuals in Indian academia.
 Served as a representative of IISER Mohali’s LGBTQIA+ Collective.
 Currently a reddit moderator for r/iiser the goal of which is to spread awareness about IISERs and research themed institutes in a